Spezelechse/movies-v3/README.md

 - responsive(ish) design
 - single page application (the whole page or just parts of it, not sure at the moment :) )
 - improved database design

+Live demo of the master-branch can be found [here](http://movies-dev.spezelechse.de/) and the login data is admin | Test?123

+------------------------------------------------------------------------------------------------

+###Updates
 I've never worked with Zend so the inital build will take some time.

-------------------------------------------------------------------------------------------------

 Update 27.08.14
 The first build is now ready.
 Not everything is working but the main functionality does.